+- Inter- Disciplinary 14

-- Core Law Papers 22
+- Core Law Papers 23

 - Ancillary Hon's Papers 06

 - Clinical Core Papers- 04

 - Specialized Hon's Optional 08

-Total 40
+Total

 2. Choosing Hons.
-Specialized Course in Law Subjects for LL.B.
+Specialized Course in Law Subjects for B.A.LL.B.
 Hon's.

+• Choosing Hons.
+Specialized Course in Law Subjects for B.A./B Com/B B A/B C A. LL.B.
+Hon's.
 The arrangement of Hons.
-Specialized Course in law for LL.B.
-Hon's.
-Course allows the student to have specialization, to some extent, in (a) International Law and Intellectual Property Rights Group, or (b) Constitutional Law and Property Law Group or (c) Criminal Law and Forensic Science Group or (d) Industrial and Commercial Law Group by choosing the optional subjects from the given list in each semester from Second Year Onwards.
+Specialized Course in law for B.A./B Com/B B A/B C A. LL.B.
+Hon's., course allows the student to have specialization, to some extent, in (a) International Law and Intellectual Property Rights Group, or (b) Constitutional Law and Property LawGroup or (c) Criminal Law and Forensic Science Group or (d) Industrial and Commercial Law Group by choosing the optional subjects from the given list in each semester from Forth Year Onwards.